EvanElectro/balloon-battle-game/README.md

-# Balloon Battle
+# Nut Buster

-A 3D multiplayer browser game where players compete to inflate balloons.
+A 3D multiplayer browser game where players compete to bust their nut first.
 Button mashing at its finest!

 ## Multiplayer Lobby
 https://cut-fresh-indigo.glitch.me/

 ## Game Rules

-- Press any key as fast as you can to inflate your balloon
+- Press any key as fast as you can to inflate your nut of choise
 - The game lasts for 30 seconds
-- Most keypresses = biggest balloon = winner
+- Most keypresses = biggest nut = winner
 - Compete against friends in real-time

 ## Features